microsoft/hack-workshop-iot/set-up-pi.md

 ssh pi@<hostname>.local
 ```

 Replace `<hostname>` with the hostname you chose for your Pi.
-WHen prompted for a password, enter the password you set in the imager.
+When prompted for a password, enter the password you set in the imager.

 > 💁 Most modern computers running a recent version of Linux or Windows should be able to find devices on your local network using the `<hostname>.local` syntax. macOS supports this out of the box.
 If you are using Linux or Windows and have issues, there are steps to make this work in [this set of steps in IoT for beginners from Microsoft](https://github.com/microsoft/IoT-For-Beginners/blob/main/1-getting-started/lessons/1-introduction-to-iot/pi.md#task---connect-to-the-pi).